Helping developers against asteroids that could threaten our planet, asks NASA for the Asteroid Data Hunter.

 Asteroid Data Hunter offers 35.000 dollars to developers who will be able to develop algorithms that will demonstrate asteroids in images from terrestrial telescopes.
 The solution that will emerge should increase the asteroid tracking rate and minimize the number of incorrect markings.

-Also, said "asteroid hunting code" should be able to ignore "flaws" in data and be able to "run" on all computer systems.
+Also, said "asteroid hunting code" should be able to ignore "flaws" in the data and be able to "run" on all systems .

 Currently, it is estimated that only the 1% of objects in orbit around the Sun are being watched, according to Planetary Resources, which is working with NASA as part of the competition.

-Speaking at the SXSW conference on Tuesday, Gustetich and Jason Kessler explained how the US space service uses a combination of crowdsourcing and prizes to boost its efforts in the field of asteroid detection.
+Speaking at the SXSW conference on Tuesday, Gustatic and Jason Kessler explained how the US space agency uses a combination of crowdourcing and prizes to boost its efforts in the field of asteroid localization.

 In the presentation, the example of the dinosaurs, which disappeared due to the asteroid fall in the Gulf of Mexico before 66 millions of years, was used in the fifth case of "mass extinction" on our planet.

-"Mass extinction is something that eliminates the 75% of species on the planet within two million years," he noted, pointing out that, compared to dinosaurs, human species is not for a very long time its "dominant" planet.
+"Mass extinction is something that eliminates 75% of species on the planet within millions of years" he noted, pointing out that compared to the dinosaurs, the human species has not been the "ruler" of the planet for a very long time.

 As the Guardian mentions, the question, according to Gustatich, is whether we are smart enough to avoid the fate of dinosaurs.